Menu

 • For many secondary subjects, there are generous bursaries and grants available.
 Whether training to teach in primary, secondary or special education, you may well be eligible for student finance both to cover living expenses and your course fees.

-• You might eligible for student finance via the Student Loans Company (this is how most people pay the course fees, even if on a bursary)
+• You might be eligible for student finance via the Student Loans Company (this is how most people pay the course fees, even if on a bursary)

 • Private finance: each year a number of trainees pay their course fees, rather than Student Loans.